Leading research through innovation

 Director: Dr. Jason Liu

-The common research theme is to develop efficient and effective modeling and simulation techniques for studying computer systems and computer networks, in particular, high-performance computing (HPC) systems and large-scale computer networks.
+A common research theme of ModLab is to develop efficient and effective modeling and simulation techniques for studying computer systems and computer networks, in particular, high-performance computing (HPC) systems and large-scale computer networks.

 Director: Dr. Shu-Ching Cheng